Skip to main content

 While most shops and restaurants close on Christmas Day, there are still some places that stay open, so if you don't celebrate Christmas you can still find something to do to enjoy your break.

-Some restaurants and cafes will remain open, however be aware that they will likely charge a public holiday surcharge, usually 10-15% of their regular prices.
+Some restaurants and cafes will remain open, however be aware that they will likely charge a public holiday surcharge, usually 10-15% on top of their regular prices.

 The South Perth Zoo stays open on Christmas Day, with regular entry prices, so you can spend the day getting up close with the amazing animals that live there!